 Montana uses product customization to enhance the online shopping experience.
 By implementing 3D technology, Montana's 70,000+ configuration options are now visible digitally, allowing customers to tailor a product to suit their personal style.
 The timeless functionality of Montana’s pieces that opens up endless possibilities requires product visualization that can bring their products to life with an engaging 3D modular configurator.

 Why it matters

 In industries like furniture, where product aesthetics and details have a major influence on the buyer’s purchasing decision, you have to take care of your web presence, as it’s the first touchpoint with your brand.
-Today’s business buyers are digitally native, and they reflect their consumers' habits to the B2B world.
-According to the third edition of the “State of the Connected Customer” from Salesforce:
+Today’s business buyers are digitally native, and they reflect their consumers' habits in the B2B world.

 - Detail shots, on the other hand, show delicate details like fabric and texture, by getting up close and personal with the buyer.

 Case in point: Universal

 Universal Furniture creates quality furnishings for the whole home with a focus on function and lifestyle.
 The company’s case goods, upholstery, accent, and accessory designs are sold through retailers and interior designers throughout North America and around the world.